qrvey/partner-portal/docs/admin/admin-qrvey-console.md

 ![11admin](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/admin/Administering+Qrvey+Composer/newimg/11admin.png#thumbnail-60)

 If both methods are enabled, the Log In with OpenID option will now be visible.
 For Creators, components related to Qrvey authentication will still be controlled by Onboarding Tab.
-For End Users, components related to Qrvey Authentication will be controlled by User Management Tab in Page Builder Widget.
+For End Users, components related to Qrvey Authentication will be controlled by User Management Tab in Dashboard Builder Widget.

 Users can choose their preferred method to sign up or log in to the Qrvey Composer.